 We recognize that privacy is extremely important to all visitors to our website.
 We do not share any individual information with anybody without your permission.

-Our website embeds content, like YouTube videos, ReChelp.nextcloud.comaptcha captchas and others.
-We don't share any of your data with the parties behind them, however, they can gather some information when you watch a video or click the captcha.
+Our website occasionally embeds content, like YouTube videos (behind a click-through wall) and others.
+If you enable these external embedded content, there will be only connections to these services to retrieve the data but no cookies will be stored on the visitor’s browser.
+We do not share any of your data with the parties behind them, however, they can gather some information when you watch a video or click the captcha.
+We are always looking for ways to decrease data sharing here and input is welcome.

-Our software, be it the Nextcloud server or the Android or iOS apps, do not sent any user data to us.
+Our software, be it the Nextcloud server or the Android or iOS apps, are designed to not sent any user data to us.
 The optional Usage Survey app can sent usage statistics like installed apps to us to help us improve our service.
 You can review and approve the data before it is sent.
 We store the data aggregated and not per user, so a theft of our data can not be used to get any information about any specific installation.
 The Updater app, if enabled, sends Nextcloud version, PHP version, install time and the channel it wants to the Nextcloud updater server to receive update information.
-We store the install time to track statistics, all other data is discarded right away.
+We store the install time and version on the instance to track statistics, all other data is discarded right away.
+We run a push proxy for home users, details on what is sent can be found here.
+No data is stored on our side.

 If you see any problems, please report it to firstname.lastname@example.org.